Is Mercari Legit? Safety Review and Scam Prevention (2026)

 Mercari holds your payment in escrow from checkout until you confirm the item or 3 days pass after delivery.
 You have two legitimate options inside the app: rate the seller to release the funds, or open a return request if the item arrived damaged, counterfeit, or not as described.

-When we tried this in February 2026, a “like new” iPhone 13 case arrived with a deep gouge.
-We opened a return on day two with three photos, and Mercari’s automated system approved it inside 18 hours.
-The refund posted the day the warehouse confirmed delivery on the prepaid USPS return label.
+A typical case looks like this: a “like new” iPhone 13 case arrives with a deep gouge.
+Open a return on day two with clear photos, and Mercari’s automated system can approve it within a day.
+The refund posts once the warehouse confirms delivery on the prepaid USPS return label.
 According to Mercari’s official return policy page, if you neither rate nor report inside that 3-day window, payment releases automatically and Buyer Protection ends.

 A few specifics that the Help Center buries: